Walking Liberty Halves

 6352247006

-Gem $400 New March 30!
-Brilliant Frosted Luster, Peripheral Copper-Gold, Gem Original, Lakeland Collection.
+Gem $370 Brilliant Frosted Luster, Peripheral Copper-Gold, Gem Original, Lakeland Collection.
 Consignor Pricing Reduction.
 Brilliant frosted luster and vibrant cartwheels are promptly noted when placing this superb gem 1945-S half dollar under angled lighting.
 Mint frost is continuous on both side along with unabraded surfaces.
 Rims are sharp and without a single contact mark.
 Peripheral copper-gold toning is stronger on the obverse but also evident on the reverse.
 Center obverse strike is incomplete with missing upper skirt lines and partial thumb.
 Housed in new large font NGC holder.

 Walking Liberty 50C 1945S 1945-S